VariableDeclared/operator/README.md

 ## Introduction

+## Charm Creation Quick Start

+There are currently two types of charm, IAAS charms and Kubernetes (K8s) charms.

 ### Juju and Charms

 The Charm Operator Framework is the companion to [Juju](https://jaas.ai/docs/what-is-juju) charms are the workers, and juju is the orchestrator, together they encapsulate the complexity of Day zero through to day three operations away from the user making infrastructure as a code a reality.